Go to a more accessible version of this jobs board

 For further supporting information to apply for this role please see documents attached under ‘Additional documents’.

 We are seeking a highly motivated and dynamic individual with a keenness and ability to integrate your current skills and apply them in this context.
-Experience of working in a physical health setting is essential.
+Prior experience of working in physical health is not essential, and we are very happy to consider job share and flexible working arrangements.
 The most important qualities are good communication skills, working co-operatively and thinking creatively.
+There are often other opportunities arising within our service so this would be a great way of seeing what a career in our team has to offer.

 You must have appropriate UK professional registration.